HSF/hsf.github.io/_gsocproposals/2020/proposal_Phoenix.md

 Visualising HEP event data is currently typically done per experiment (e.g. [VP1](http://atlas-vp1.web.cern.ch/atlas-vp1/home/), [Iguana](https://doi.org/10.1016/j.nima.2004.07.036), [Fireworks](https://iopscience.iop.org/article/10.1088/1742-6596/219/3/032014/pdf)), and normally involves the installation of dedicated software.
 However modern browsers are more than capable of showing complex detector geometry, as well as representations of the underlying physics.
 As the [Visualisation](https://arxiv.org/abs/1811.10309) section of HSF Community White Paper explained, using an intermediate data format (e.g. JSON) makes it possible to separate the event display from the underlying (experiment-specific) software framework.

 [Phoenix](https://hepsoftwarefoundation.org/phoenix/) is a framework that can be used by any typical (e.g. colliding beam) High Energy Physics experiment.
 It was initially based on work done for the TrackML [Kaggle](https://www.kaggle.com/c/trackml-particle-identification)/[Codalab](https://competitions.codalab.org/competitions/20112) challenges (and internal use by ATLAS).
-A LHCb example has since been added, so the underlying principle is well validated - and various "loaders" now exist to read JSON, Atlas JiveXML, LHCb and TrackML event data.
-The task now is to make it more user friendly, and to add functionality.
+We were awarded a GSOC student in 2019 who ported it to [angular](https://angular.io), and add new functionality (such as overlays, compound objects etc).
+A LHCb example has since been added, so the underlying principle is well validated, and various "loaders" exist to read JSON, Atlas JiveXML, LHCb and TrackML event data.
+The task now is to make it more user friendly, and to add more functionality.

 ## Task ideas
  * Develop a better GUI (using open source tools).
 VP1 is a possible example of what should be aimed for.